The Expendables 2 (soundtrack)

-The Expendables 2: Original Motion Picture Soundtrack is the soundtrack accompanying the 2012 film The Expendables 2, a sequel to The Expendables and the second instalment in the 2010 franchise of the same name.
-Featuring musical score composed by Brian Tyler, the 14-track album was released through Lionsgate Records on August 14, 2012.
+The Expendables 2: Original Motion Picture Soundtrack is the soundtrack accompanying the 2012 film The Expendables 2, a sequel to The Expendables and the second installment in the film franchise.
+Featuring a musical score composed by Brian Tyler, the 14-track album was released through Lionsgate Records on August 14, 2012.

 Background

 Brian Tyler, who scored the first film, had returned for composing The Expendables 2.
 The score combined percussion and electronic elements with orchestral music, with an 80-piece orchestra from the Slovakia National Symphony Orchestra, co-conducted and orchestrated by Tyler with Allan Wilson and Marian Turner.
 The 14-track album was released through Lionsgate Records on iTunes on August 14, 2012, three days before the film's release.

 Reception

 Empires Danny Graydon awarded the soundtrack a score of 4 out of 5, and said "Tyler's action fare is, as ever, superbly judged, mixing real thrills with some dramatic weight... resulting in a score that is affectionately nostalgic and not riddled with cliché."
 Filmtracks.com wrote "As an overall listening experience on album, The Expendables 2 is a worthy extension of the straight action portions of the 2010 score (with few breathers), and thankfully the album length has been shortened to limit sonic exhaustion."

 Thomas Glorieux of Maintitles wrote "The Expendables 2 is a must buy, considering it's almost non stop action material from start to finish".
 Daniel Schweiger of Assignment X wrote "Brian Tyler guns down the action again for a spruced-up geritol team supreme".
 Justin Lowe of The Hollywood Reporter wrote "though the soundtrack would have benefited from a higher ratio of contemporary hits to familiar classics, Brian Tyler's score carries the action without overwhelming it."